 Imagine a village where no one has a disability.
 One day, a villager returns to town with a disability, and instead of being cast aside, they are celebrated.
 The entire community rejoices in their increased diversity and their newfound opportunity to learn.

 Candace Cable, a nine-time Paralympian and Vice-Chair of the Bid Committee for LA 2028, shared this story at our full-day disability conference, “Enabling Foundations, Nonprofits, and Partners to Include People with Disabilities.”
 Not only did this story serve to reframe disability to our 120 attendees, but it also presented a north star for what our collective spaces could become.

-This year, the Southern California Grantmakers team worked diligently to implement universal design and accessibility principles into our events, starting with our disability inclusion conference and, most recently, with our 2019 Annual Conference: Foresight Philanthropy.
+This year, the SoCal Grantmakers team worked diligently to implement universal design and accessibility principles into our events, starting with our disability inclusion conference and, most recently, with our 2019 Annual Conference: Foresight Philanthropy.
 While we still have a long way to go, the lessons we learned have dramatically changed how we design our programs and have shown us the universal benefits of inclusive design.

 Before anything, I want to acknowledge that the ideas and strategies discussed here aren’t new — they’re just new to most foundations and nonprofits.
 Until this year, SCG had barely scratched the surface on disability inclusion through a staff development workshop and a disability inclusion panel at our 2018 Annual Conference: Our Common Humanity.
 However, disability organizers and advocates have spent decades pioneering work around access and inclusion.
 They’ve worked to develop a critical, intersectional framework that interrogates the systems that create exclusionary environments while simultaneously (re)imagining a world that accounts for everyone from the very beginning.
 And this year, it became clearer that our members were ready to invest in a world without barriers.